Emma Stone Was Told She Owed ‘La La Land’ Role To Emma Watson – How She Reacted

 Apart from being active in the movie scene, Emma will appear in a Netflix series too.
 She will work with Jonah Hill for the 10-episode program Maniac.
 The dark comedy series will shed light to the lives of two people in a mental institution.

-Gossip Cop reported that Emma has no time for dalliances.
+Gossip Cop reports that Emma has no time for dalliances.
 The website discredited Celeb Dirty Laundry‘s claim that Eva Mendes is “insecure” of Emma’s closeness to Ryan Gosling.

 CDL claims that Eva’s worry arises from her observation that Emma “is currently single, has a reputation for hitting on other people’s boyfriends, and is at the top of her career.”

 Earlier this month, the rumor debunking site also dismissed the claim that Eva and Ryan had a major fight because of the Ghostrider star’s refusal to accompany her beau at the Academy Awards.
 She allegedly told Ryan that it’s okay if she wouldn’t attend because “Emma would be there for him.”
-Eva’s retort allegedly angered Ryan so much that he “stormed out of the house.”
+Eva’s retort allegedly angered Ryan that he “stormed out of the house.”

 The Hitch actress doesn’t have a history of consistently accompanying Ryan to high-profile events.
 She even opened up to Shape magazine for its April 2017 edition about her penchant for staying at home.